naturalstupid/PyCarnatic/carnatic/README.md

 <li> Gliding notes:  S / R - will glide from S to R and sustain at R for its duration
 <li> Gliding notes:  M !
 P - will glide down from M to P and sustain at P for its duration
 <li> Shaking notes:  Suffix tilde symbol to notes to shake the note.
 Example: S~ R2~ P^~ etc
+<li> !!!
+NOTE: Gliding/Shaking notes will only work with SCAMP Player !!!

 ## Kalpana Swaram Generation (V0.7.5)
 In this version, three new modules have been added namely, cmarkov, cmarkovn and cdeeplearn.